Ancient Greek military personal equipment

 The poorest citizens, unable to afford the purchase or upkeep of military equipment, operated on the battlefield as psiloi or peltasts; fast, mobile skirmishing troops.

 Weapons that used copper were becoming obsolete at the time.
 This is because copper was very weak compared to iron and bronze weapons.
 Iron was plentiful back then and allowed smaller nations in Greece to arm themselves with weapons that were lighter and stronger than copper.
 Bronze was still used but rare because of how hard it was to find tin, and therefore the weapons of ancient Greece were made of iron and copper.
 This would help them in the Greco-Persian Wars.

-Personal weapons
+Personal Equipment

-Spears
+Spear

 The primary weapon that was used by Greek troops was a two-to-three meter spear with a leaf-shaped blade at one end and a short spike at the other known as the doru.
 The spearhead was usually made of bronze or iron but which one was more prominently used is still an open question.
-The short spike was known as the savrotyr, or 'lizard killer', and is presumed to have served mainly to finish off wounded opponents on the ground, as the phalanx advanced, or as a spearhead if the main spear was broken.
+The short spike was known as the sauroter, or 'lizard killer', and is presumed to have served mainly to finish off wounded opponents on the ground, as the phalanx advanced, or as a spearhead if the main spear was broken.
 The doru was used one-handed (the other hand supporting the soldier's shield).
 Mounted cavalry were known to have used a thinner spear or very long lance (xyston) which provided a range advantage over shorter infantry spears.